-The Mandate: Pursuant to the Civil Practice Law and Rules § 5004, the interest rate on judgments paid by local governments, as well as New York State, is 9%.
-This rate is applied in three circumstances: (1) interest on a claim until a verdict or a court’s decision, (2) interest on a verdict or court’s decision until it is reduced to judgment, and (3) interest on the judgment until the judgment is paid.
-While the requirement to pay interest on judgments is fair and equitable, the current rate of 9% is much higher than the interest rate that a judgment creditor would earn by investing the money.
-This excessively high interest rate is borne by the taxpayers of New York.
+The Mandate: Various sections of New York State law govern the interest rate on judgments paid by both public and private entities.
+Pursuant to the Civil Practice Law and Rules § 5004, the interest rate on judgments is set at 9%.
+Pursuant to General Municipal Law § 3-a, the interest rate on judgments paid by a local government “shall not exceed 9%.”
+Despite this language in General Municipal Law, more often than not, the 9% rate is applied.
+This rate is applied in three circumstances: (1) interest on a claim until a verdict or a court's decision, (2) interest on a verdict or court's decision until it is reduced to judgment, and (3) interest on the judgment until the judgment is paid.
+While the requirement to pay interest on judgments is fair and reasonable, the current rate of 9% is much higher than the interest rate that a judgment creditor would earn by investing the money.
+This excessively high interest rate is borne to the taxpayers of New York State.

 For example, assume that a plaintiff receives a $1,000,000 court award five years after suffering an injury.
 Pursuant to CPLR § 5004, the plaintiff would be entitled to the $1,000,000 plus interest on that award calculated at an interest rate of 9%, which works out to $411,582.
 If the interest rate was established at a rate that is more equitable and reflective of the current market rates, for example 6.5%, the plaintiff would receive the $1,000,000 award plus $286,466.
 Arguably, $286,466 is a fair return for the plaintiff on the $1,000,000 award, and at the same time would save the taxpayers $125,115.
 While this is a simplified example, it is useful in demonstrating how amending New York’s laws on the interest rate on judgments could save taxpayers money while at the same time treating plaintiff’s fairly.

-The Cost: Although it is difficult to quantify the actual cost associated with the current 9% interest rate, it has been estimated that using market rates would generate annual savings of $2.6 million for the State of New York and $1.5 million for New York City.
-Other local governments would experience significant savings as well.
+The Cost: Although it is difficult to quantify the actual cost associated with the current 9% interest rate, it has been estimated that using market rates would generate significant annual savings for local governments.

 The Solution: Enact legislation that would reduce the rate of interest on judgments against municipalities from 9% to a variable market rate with a 9% cap.